Antonyduja/TestVagrant/README.md

 # TestVagrant

 <h4>Introductions</h4>
 This repository contains the automation code to search any movie on the "Google" and collect the IMDB and Wikipedia link.
-We can get a desired data from bot the resource and compare them.
+We can get a desired data from the resource and compare them.
 As for now, I am only taking the release data and country data fromm both the source and assert scenario based on the task requirement.

 <h4>Prerequisites to run the program in your Eclipse IDE - <br></h4>
 <li>Maven <br>